Skip to main content

 Light the spark and help today’s youth explore and understand science and technology and use it to help build their future.

-More than 90% of the funds raised each year by the Foundation helps finance and develop Montréal Science Centre (MSC) permanent exhibitions and its school programs.
+More than 90% of the funds raised each year by the Foundation helps finance and develop Montréal Science Centre (MSC) interactive exhibitions and its school programs.
 Your support helps us stir the interests of young people in science and technology and help them make it their own to pursue careers in science, research, engineering, technology and more!

 Your donation makes a big difference!
 Donations help us: